aws-controllers-k8s/sagemaker-controller/samples/notebook_instance/README.md

 ### Describe a Notebook Instance
 This command desribes a specific Notebook Instance, it is useful for checking items like the status, errors or parameters of the Notebook Instance.

+Note: The status field NotebookInstanceURL returns a url in the form <name>.notebook.<region>.sagemaker.aws.
+To view the NotebookInstance in the browser, use https://<url>

 ```
 $ kubectl describe NotebookInstance my-notebook
 ```